|Zinc Flanged||Brass||Zinc Un-Flanged|

 Inserts for wood

 Brass inserts, although supplied with a screwdriver slot, are best set in place by using a fastener of the correct size as a mandrel - either a bolt or machine screw.
 See the suggested mandrel assembly below.
-Note that a backing nut and washer can help with routine removal of the mandrel.
-To work around the tendency for the insert to wind back out after seating use two nuts tightened against each other with some spare thread either side to allow the nuts to be parted and the mandrel withdrawn (this mandrell variation not illustrated).
+To work around the tendency for the insert to wind back out after seating use two nuts tightened against each other with some spare thread either side to allow the nuts to be parted and the mandrel withdrawn.
 You will typically, although not always, take care to keep the insertion process at right angles to the wood.
-You can use a drill press for this process to improve the accuracy of the insertion.
-Note that the design of the insert assists with accurate insertion.
+Inserts required at an angle to a surface are often best achieved with a pre-drilled angled landing flat which is best done with either a spade or forstner bit.

 Although the screwdriver slot in the brass inserts can be used for insertion, the insert may more easily be damaged with this method.
-The insertion hole size may need to be fractionally varied for some extremely hard woods and a dab of glue on the external thread of the insert offers further permanancy.
+The insertion hole size may need to be fractionally varied for some extremely hard woods and a dab of glue on the external thread of the insert offers further permanency.

 This is the suggested rig for setting both brass and zinc alloy inserts.
 To assist with getting the insert in at a right angle to the wood use a bolt as long as you can find.
 You can obviously use a ratchet handle in lieu of the hex detent shank drive adaptor.
 Be sure the washer is used in reverse, polished side against the insert.
 A dab of oil on the insert can also ease release of the mandrell.

 Zinc Alloy Inserts